joshpencheon/r-shiny-infrastructure-poc/README.md

 # r-shiny-infrastructure-poc
-A proof-of-concept repo for deploying containerised R Shiny apps
+A proof-of-concept repo for deploying containerised R Shiny apps.
+See also respositories for building the [auth image](https://github.com/joshpencheon/r-shiny-auth-poc) and the [app images](https://github.com/joshpencheon/r-shiny-poc).

 ## Usage: